ibm-cloud-docs/apps/faqs.md

 {: #toolchains}
 {: faq}

 A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
 You can create a toolchain from your app.
 The toolchain can support continuous development, deployment, monitoring, and more, and it is associated with your app.
 Each app can be associated with a toolchain.
 A toolchain can be configured so that changes to the toolchain automatically build and deploy the app.
-For more information about toolchains, see [Creating toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).
+For more information about toolchains, see [Creating toolchains](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).

+## How do I extract a toolchain template from an existing toolchain?
+{: #toolchain-template}
+{: faq}

+You can run the [toolchain-to-template script](https://github.com/open-toolchain/toolchain-to-template#setup) to extract a toolchain template from an existing toolchain.
+This script uses a toolchain URL and generates an open toolchain (OTC) template in the current folder.
+When the script runs, it creates a clone of your original toolchain.

 ## How do I change the domain for Cloud Foundry apps?
 {: #cf-domains-faq}